paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

     (ii) a mill product, such as bar, billet, slab, wire, cube, sphere, block, blank, plate, or sheet, that has not been incorporated into an end item, subsystem, assembly, or component;

   (B) an electronic device, unless the Secretary of Defense, upon the recommendation of the Strategic and Critical Materials Board of Directors pursuant to section 10 of the Strategic and Critical Materials Stock Piling Act ([50 U.S.C.
-98h–1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98h–1&num=0&edition=prelim)), determines that the domestic availability of a particular electronic device is critical to national security; or
+98h–1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98h–1&num=0&edition=prelim)), determines that the domestic availability of a particular electronic device is critical to national security;

-  (C) a neodymium-iron-boron magnet manufactured from recycled material if the milling of the recycled material and sintering of the final magnet takes place in the United States.
+  (C) a neodymium-iron-boron magnet or samarium-cobalt magnet manufactured from recycled material if the milling of the recycled material and sintering of the final magnet takes place in the United States; or

+  (D) tantalum, tungsten, or molybdenum produced from recycled material if the contractor demonstrates to the Secretary that the recycled material was produced outside of a covered nation and the melting of the recycled material and any further processing and manufacturing of the recycled material takes place in the United States or in the country of a qualifying foreign government, as defined in [section 4863(m)(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4863/m/11&num=0&edition=prelim).

+**(d) Delegation.—** The authorities in subsection (c)—

+(1) may be delegated to the head of contracting activity for the relevant component for an exception for a single acquisition program;

+(2) may be delegated to the senior acquisition executive of a military department for an exception for multiple programs within such military department; and

+(3) may be delegated to the Undersecretary of Defense for Acquisition and Sustainment for an exception for more than one military department.

+**(e) National Security Waiver.—**

+(1) **In general.—** — Notwithstanding subsection (a), the Secretary of Defense or the Secretary of the military department concerned, may accept the delivery of an end item containing covered material manufactured in a covered nation if the Secretary determines in writing that acceptance of such end item is necessary to the national security interests of the United States.

+(2) **Delegation.—** — A written determination under paragraph (1)—

+  (A) may be delegated—

+    (i) to the senior acquisition executive of the military department concerned for a waiver for one or more acquisition programs within such military department; and

+    (ii) to the Deputy Secretary of Defense or the Under Secretary of Defense for Acquisition and Sustainment for a waiver applicable to more than one military department;

+  (B) shall specify the quantity of end items to which the waiver applies and the time period over which the waiver applies; and

+  (C) shall be provided to the congressional defense committees prior to making such a determination (except that in the case of an urgent national security requirement, such certification may be provided to the defense committees up to 7 days after it is made).

+(3) **Application of national security waiver for strategic materials.—** — If the Secretary of Defense or the authorized delegate has made a determination under subsection (k) of [section 4863 of this title](./chapter-385-other-technology-base-policies-and-programs.md#section-4863) for a national security waiver of the restrictions under subsection (a) of that section for a specific end item, the Secretary or authorized delegate may apply that waiver to the restrictions under subsection (a) of this section for the same covered material or end item.

-**(d) Definitions.—** In this section:
+**(f) Definitions.—** In this section:

 (1) **Covered material.—** — The term “covered material” means—